-These two training days are aimed at CAMHS professionals as well as professionals working in other mental health settings, who see young people with autism spectrum disorders as part of their caseload.
+ACAMH North Wales and Merseyside branch would like to invite CAMHS professionals as well as professionals working in other mental health settings, who see young people with autism spectrum disorders as part of their caseload to join this Master Class.
 Some prior knowledge of autism spectrum disorders would be an advantage; a detailed overview of the diagnostic criteria or assessment of autism spectrum disorders will not be presented, although information will be available.

 Further details to follow